volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## `Readonly<Type>`

-Readonly creates a new type with all properties on Type set to readonly, which means that they can't be reassigned after initialization:
+Readonly creates a new type with all properties of Type set to readonly, which means that they cannot be reassigned after initialization:

 ```typescript
 type Type = { x: string, y: string };